 SPAN 6012 Spanish Culture and Civilization 3/0/3

-Prerequisite: Consent of Instructor A study of ancient and modern history, culture, and contemporary lifestyle in Spain.
+A study of ancient and modern history, culture, and contemporary lifestyle in Spain.
 Readings and discussion are on the cultural contributions of Spain to Western civilization.

 SPAN 6013 Latin American Culture and Civilization 3/0/3